Automated Mapping Systems

 Fast, accurate, and reliable thin film thickness uniformity measurements

-These products combine an FS-1EX Multi-Wavelength Ellipsometer with compact automated mapping stages to provide fast, accurate, and reliable thin film thickness uniformity measurements across a wafer.
+The FS-RT300 combines an FS-8 Multi-Wavelength Ellipsometer with a compact automated mapping stage to provide fast, accurate, and reliable film thickness uniformity measurements across a wafer.

-- Accurate thin film thickness measurements for most transparent thin films from 0 – 5 μm
+Accurate thickness measurements for most transparent thin films from 0 – 5 μm

 Thin Film Thickness Uniformity Measurement Examples